 Could I Get Loan Forgiveness if I Refinance?

 This is a big question that doesn’t have a clear answer.
 President Joe Biden, as well as other politicians, support federal student loan forgiveness.

-Biden has called on Congress to cancel $10,000 in federal student loan debt, but he hasn’t said whether he would expand that forgiveness to private student loan debt.
+On the campaign trail, Biden called on Congress to cancel $10,000 in federal student loan debt, but he didn’t say whether he would expand that forgiveness to private student loan debt.

 As of now, if you’re refinancing just private student loans, federal loan benefits don’t apply to your situation.
 If loan forgiveness did expand to private student loans, then refinancing may have allowed you to save money on interest in the meantime.